liqd/adhocracy3/docs/source/api/deletion.rst

   the resource, but there is no guarantee that this is always the case.
 * *Deleted* or *hidden* resources may still be referenced from other resources.
-If the frontend follows such references it must therefore be proposed to encounter *410 Gone* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
+If the frontend follows such references it must therefore be prepared to encounter *410 Gone* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
 * *Deleted* and *hidden* resources will normally not be shown in